screeps/docs/api/source/Creep.md

 }
 ```

-Withdraw resources from a structure.
+Withdraw resources from a structure or tombstone.
 The target has to be at adjacent square to the creep.
-Multiple creeps can withdraw from the same structure in the same tick.
-Your creeps can withdraw resources from hostile structures as well, in case if there is no hostile rampart on top of it.
+Multiple creeps can withdraw from the same object in the same tick.
+Your creeps can withdraw resources from hostile structures/tombstones as well, in case if there is no hostile rampart on top of it.

+This method should not be used to transfer resources between creeps.
+To transfer between creeps, use the [`transfer`](#Creep.transfer) method on the original creep.

 {% api_method_params %}
-target : <a href="#Structure">Structure</a>
+target : <a href="#Structure">Structure</a>, <a href="#Tombstone">Tombstone</a>
 The target object.
 ===
 resourceType : string